felixjones/gba-tutorial/_introduction/architecture.md

 AKA: the cartridge, and the ROM.
 The maximum addressable size is 32MiB, however 64MiB cartridges do exist (those weird GBA video cartridges are such examples), and these achieve greater capacity through bank switching.

 Some cartridges have additional hardware on them, such as a real-time clock, a vibration motor, a tilt sensor, a freaking analogue TV tuner, and a crazy card-scanning accessory.

+### Game Pak Prefetch

+This is a weird bit of hardware that is designed to try and speed up executing code from the Game Pak ROM.
+After fetching an instruction from ROM, whenever the CPU is not accessing the bus the prefetcher will further read up to an additional 8 16-bit values from the ROM, and store them internally.
+If the next access the CPU makes is within the area of ROM currently in the prefetch buffer then it will be read immediately (0 wait-cycles).

+In practical terms, this usually ends up with ROM thumb instructions in the prefetch buffer (because the next CPU read is usually the next instruction in ROM).

+This hardware feature requires explicitly enabling, and it's usually worth doing if you're executing anything from ROM.

+***

+<sup>1</sup> Theoretically, if you're able to do something in ARM with 50% less instructions than in thumb, then executing ARM across 16-bit bus might not be such a bad performance hit.
+However, not all instructions are identical, so it is quite unlikely you'd naturally stumble across a scenario where this makes sense.